 5. A lookout Point Near Zhuangdaokou of Huanghuacheng

-How to get there: at Zhuangdaokou, walk eastward along steep steps for about half hour, you will reach the lockout point.
+How to get there: at Zhuangdaokou, walk eastward along with steep steps for about half-hour, you will reach the lookout point.

 Monthly Sunrise Time in Beijing